radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ### Servers and Access-Request

 Servers MUST have a per-client boolean configuration flag, which we call “require Message-Authenticator”.
-The default value for this flag must be “false” in order to maintain compatibility with legacy clients.
+The default value for this flag MUST be “false” in order to maintain compatibility with legacy clients.

 For simplicity of configuration, servers SHOULD have a similar global flag, which is over-ridden by the more specific per-client flag.